-Whether you’re just stopping in for a couple hours or going for the full Picasso Museum Tour you’re going to want to do this right with local tips.
-Without lining up.
+Whether you’re just stopping in for a couple frescoes or going for the full Picasso Museum Tour you’re going to want to do this right – so let’s get into it.

-The majority were donated to the museum by Picasso himself as a thanks to his friend Jaime Sabartés, the founder of the museum.
+The majority of these extensive collections were donated by Pablo Picasso himself, as a thanks to his friend Jaime Sabartés, the founder of the museum.

-The Barcelona Picasso museum is located in a historic building off Calle Montcada in the trendy Born district and its many rooms are each dedicated to a stage of Picasso’s youth.
+The Museo Picasso is located in a historic building off Carrer de Montcada in the trendy Born district.
+Here, there are rooms dedicated to the different stages of Picasso’s life.

 Picasso’s Formative Years

 The Barcelona Picasso museum begins with a fascinating cross-section of Picasso’s first academic years, featuring some of his darkest works created over the winter at the Madrid Academy.